Soccer-Manchester United sack manager Solskjaer | Sports-Games

 The club signed Portuguese forward Cristiano Ronaldo in August but after a good start to the campaign they have slipped to seventh in the standings after 12 games, 12 points behind leaders Chelsea.
 INTERIM BASIS

-Solskjaer took over from Jose Mourinho in December, 2018, initially on an interim basis, but after guiding United to 14 wins in 19 matches in all competitions he was given the job permanently in March 2019.
-United showed signs of progress to finish third and second in the league in Solskjaer's first full seasons in charge but their form has imploded in this campaign.
+Solskjaer took over from Jose Mourinho in December 2018, initially on an interim basis, but after guiding United to 14 wins in 19 matches in all competitions he was given the job permanently in March 2019.
+United showed signs of progress to finish third in the league in 2019-2020 and second the following season but their form has imploded in this campaign.

 A 4-2 defeat at Leicester City on Oct.
 16 was followed by a humiliating 5-0 hammering at home by arch-rivals Liverpool and although a 3-0 win at Tottenham Hotspur raised the possibility of a revival, United's last two displays sealed Solskjaer's fate.
 A 2-0 home loss to champions Manchester City was hardly a shock but they were utterly outclassed by Pep Guardiola's side who toyed with United throughout the game.